JamesTargett/team-html/README.md

-### TEAM HTML
+# TEAM HTML

-## Overview
+### Overview

 This was one of the earliest assignments at Lighthouse Labs.
-The primary objective was to apply a CSS transformation to images and then transition the effect was not sudden.
+The primary objective was to apply a CSS transformation to images and then transition the effect so that it's not as sudden.